oracle/coherence-operator/docs/samples/operator/logging/own-elasticsearch/README.md

 The Oracle Coherence Operator manages logging data through the EFK (ElasticSearch, Fluentd and Kibana) stack.

-the sample explains how to instruct fluentd to your own elastic search instance.
+This sample explains how to instruct fluentd to push data your own elastic search instance.

 [Return to Logging samples](../) / [Return to Coherence Operator samples](../../) / [Return to samples](../../../README.md#list-of-samples)